JoeysRetroHandhelds/joeys-obtainium/README.md

 Some apps may have multiple choices when trying to install in Obtainium, here's what you should choose.
 - For Eden, you want the one that ends in standard.apk
+- For GameNative, you want the APK that does not have -xr at the end

 **This is what's included:**